RodrigoMvs123/Full-NGINX-Tutorial-Demo-Project-with-Nodejs-Docker/README.md

 Dockerfile = **Contains instructions ( blueprint ) to build the Docker image**, defining what goes into the image and how the container should behave when it is running

+> 1. Use node base image to have node and npm available

+> 2. Create /app folder and set as working directory

+> 3. Copy all necessary files from your host into the Docker image

+> 4. Execute npm install to install dependencies

+> 5. Expose port 3000

+> 6. Execute node command to start the server

 #### Source Code

 ```